 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Choosing a career path is a major decision, and so is choosing the correct educational and professional path to reach that career goal.
+Choosing a career path is a major decision, and so is choosing the right educational and professional path to reach that career goal.
 If you decide to pursue a career in engineering, you are setting yourself up for a profitable career.
 Over the course of a lifetime of work, engineers earn an average of $3.5 million even if they never decide to pursue an advanced degree.

 The Path to a License

 A career as an agricultural engineer requires preparation in the classroom and in the work environment.
 Though obtaining a license as a professional engineer takes time and effort, it also opens up a world of exciting career opportunities.
-Agricultural engineers have the chance to make important changes in farming and food processing that could greatly benefit society as a whole.
+Agricultural engineers have the chance to make important changes in farming and food processing that could benefit society as a whole.